Hands up if you’re a founder who tries to do it all?

 Here’s how to get their attention anyway:

 - Post your job ads on social media – Once again, social media proves to be a super useful tool for startup recruitment.
 Get into the habit of sharing open positions over all your social accounts to bring passive talent in.
+Consider adding a QR code to your job postings to simplify the application process for candidates.

 - Network, network, network – Up to three-quarters of passive candidates find out about job opportunities through their existing networks.
 And we’re not just talking about social networking either, we’re talking good, old-fashioned word-of-mouth as well.
 Ask around if investors, previous colleagues, friends, and friends-of-friends know anyone who fits what you’re looking for.